This is all true; the events did happen and the life story is still being played out.

 My wife and I took that as an omen and we decided to keep the two kittens.
 I suggested Whisky for the male Grey-and White and my wife named the female Calico as Brandy.
 I decided to call the big burly Tom cat, Vodka.
 So now we have Sylvia, the bartender, with Vodka, Whisky and Brandy.

-Whisky and Brandy are now more than 10 months old and they are even bigger than their mother, Slyvia.
-But inexplicably, Slyvia left home about 4 months ago.
+Whisky and Brandy are now more than 10 months old and they are even bigger than their mother, Sylvia.
+But inexplicably, Sylvia left home about 4 months ago.
 Why?
 Perhaps it got too painful when the kittens still want to suckle.
 Or is it a territorial thing…..where the mother gives way to her grown-up kittens?
-In any case, after she was away for about 2 months, Slyvia suddenly turned up one day at mealtime.
+In any case, after she was away for about 2 months, Sylvia suddenly turned up one day at mealtime.
 But she had a different demeanour and hissed and scratched at Whisky and Brandy when they tried to cuddle up to her.
 Vodka too suffered her mean demeanour.
 I fed her and as soon as she finished eating, she slinked away.
 And this has become her strange behaviour.
 She will turn up at mealtimes now and then, and each time she will disappear after eating.
-And she remains mean to Whisky, Brandy and Vodka.
+And she remained mean to Whisky, Brandy and Vodka.
 So strange, so sad.
-But she looks well fed and healthy, and still wears her pink collar.
+But she looked well fed and healthy, and still wore her pink collar.
 So some kind soul must be taking care of her…thank you, whoever you are.

 To be continued….
 The return of Sylvia

 On 1-Jan-2021, Sylvia suddenly returned and kept quietly by herself at the patio next to the fish pond.
 She abandoned her kittens for almost a year and now they do not welcome her.